Vera-Project/vera-old/README.md

 # Vera
-The Repo For Vera, The AI Powered Chatbot
+The Repo For Vera, The AI Powered Discord Chatbot